 The Presbyterian Hunger Program will consider proposals which meet the following requirements:

 - The proposed activity shall fit into at least one of the five programmatic areas:

 - Direct Food Relief - the proposed activities will help make food available to people who cannot provide for themselves on a temporary basis or permanently.
-Relief programs should also consider long-range solutions to the problems affecting such communities.
+Relief programs should also include long-range solutions to the problems affecting such communities.

 - Development Assistance - The proposed activities should help bring about long-term improvements to the quality of life of poor people in more than one way.
-These activities should aim to increase self reliance and empowerment of poor people.
+These activities should aim to increase self-reliance and empowerment of poor people.

 - Lifestyle Integrity - The proposed activities will assist the church to move toward sustainable corporate and personal lifestyles sensitive to the reality of the earth’s limited resources and the critical needs of the poorest of the human family.

 - Education and Interpretation - The proposed activities will educate the church and the public at large about local and global root causes of hunger in a particular country and around the world.
 They shall prepare and motivate people to act and to educate others and provide opportunities for being in solidarity with and learning among poor communities.

 - The proposal will work to lessen hunger and poverty and to address their causes.

 - The proposed activity will come from an organization.
 Proposals will not be accepted if they come from private businesses or from individuals.
 The PHP will not accept applications from governmental structures.